Products

 Let’s take a closer look at each of these.

-In many contracts of employment, there is a mandatory retirement age, typically 65.
+Many employment contracts have a mandatory retirement age, typically 65.

 Some contracts may offer early retirement options starting from 60 (or even 55).
 They may even permit early retirement for health reasons.